-Click on the links of the comments you like and check them out, looking at the about pages and a few posts.
+Click on the links to the comments you like and check them out, looking at the about pages and a few posts.
 Don’t give awards to people you find out that you don’t really like.
 This makes them meaningless!!!!

 What happens after you’re nominated for an award?

 Nothing happens.
-No WordPress person is going to come and say, “You were nominated, and out of the 600,000,000 bloggers world-wide, your new blog is the best we’ve ever seen.”
-I say that because at first I was so shocked to receive an award.
+No WordPress person is going to come and say, “You were nominated, and out of the 600,000,000 bloggers worldwide, your new blog is the best we’ve ever seen.”
+I say that because at first, I was so shocked to receive an award.
 I was so naive vain, that I wondered when someone was going to tell me that I’d actually WON!
 The experience is the nomination.
 The fact that another blogger likes you is the prize.

 I have many blogging awards in my sidebar, and I’m proud of all of them.
 My non-blogger friends think I’m really a master blogger when they see all those award seals!!! hahaha And to some of you lovely bloggers I AM!!!

 Award giving builds community and caring between bloggers.
 No one can monitor all of this.
 We wouldn’t want them to!!
 We monitor each other.
 We visit bloggers because we want to read what they have to say.
-I started blogging in April, 2012.
-A few of my blogger friends and I have started emailing so we don’t blog up the blog.
+I started blogging in April 2012.
+A few of my blogger friends and I have started emailing so we don’t clog up the blog.
 I have given and received items from my friends in the snail mailbox.
 We have exchanged pictures.
 We have become Facebook friends or fans.
 We are really becoming more than just Cyber friends.

-As a word of caution to all of this personal sharing we all want to be safe.
+As a word of caution to all of this personal sharing, we all want to be safe.
 My husband wanted me to take off my location on my Facebook page, which I did.
 It is also not a great idea to include your birthday on FB.

 Do you think I love blogging?
 Come join the fun.
 I hope this has made your award receiving and giving a little easier. 🙂